What is a Customer Data Platform (CDP)? | Lytics

 The good news is that while compliance may seem daunting, a good CDP can simplify it—and quick.

-Because the key to compliance is knowing exactly what data you have, where it comes from and where it goes—and providing users with profiles they can verify, change, or delete.
+Because the key to compliance is knowing exactly what data you have, where it comes from and where it goes—and providing users with customer profiles they can verify, change, or delete.

 Without a CDP, this is tricky to do.
 A user who opts out of email may still receive ads on their tablet.
 A user who requests an edit to their profile with your customer service team might not see that edit reflected in marketing communications.
 Siloed customer data is, by its very nature, not compliant with these new regulations.

 But once you truly centralize your data?
 Compliance is simplified.
 You know what data you have, where it comes from, and where it goes—and you have a single, unified user profile, which makes edits and opt-outs simple to keep track of and implement in real time.

 Best-in-breed CDPs take everything above and push it a step further, using data science, machine-learning, and AI to not just collect customer data, but interpret customer behavior, identify top prospects, and personalize marketing based on real customer behavior and interests.

 You won’t find these features in every CDP, so it’s always smart to ask about machine-learning and AI before you choose a technology partner.

 So, those are the four primary use cases of a CDP.
 But let’s dig deeper.
 What are the features and capabilities that make privacy law compliance, unified data, segmentation, and personalization possible?
 What are the features you should ask about when you’re researching CDPs?

 A CDP’s first order of business is collecting first-party data, unifying that data into useful customer profiles, and centralizing all that data in one single place easily accessible by your marketing team.
 If a CDP doesn’t unify data, it isn’t a CDP.